Drug Interaction Report

 Drug interactions for the following 3 drug(s):

-Interactions between your selected drugs
+Interactions between your drugs

 No other interactions were found between your selected drugs.

 Note: this does not necessarily mean no interactions exist.
-ALWAYS consult with your doctor or pharmacist.
+Always consult with your doctor or pharmacist.

 - nitazoxanide interacts with more than 20 other drugs and 2 diseases.

 Food can enhance the levels of nitazoxanide in your body.
 Nitazoxanide should be taken just after eating food.
 Do not take it on an empty stomach.
 This will make it easier for your body to absorb the medication.

-- metronidazole (active ingredient in Flagyl)
+- metronidazole (active ingredient in Flagyl (metronidazole))

 Drug Interaction Classification

-|Major||Highly clinically significant.
+|Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|

-|Moderate||Moderately clinically significant.
+|Moderately clinically significant.
 Usually avoid combinations; use it only under special circumstances.|

-|Minor||Minimally clinically significant.
+|Minimally clinically significant.
 Minimize risk; assess risk and consider an alternative drug, take steps to circumvent the interaction risk and/or institute a monitoring plan.|

 Do not stop taking any medications without consulting your healthcare provider.

 Disclaimer: Every effort has been made to ensure that the information provided by Multum is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
 This material does not endorse drugs, diagnose patients, or recommend therapy.
 Multum's information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill, knowledge, and judgement of healthcare practitioners in patient care.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective, or appropriate for any given patient.
 Multum Information Services, Inc. does not assume any responsibility for any aspect of healthcare administered with the aid of information Multum provides.
-Copyright 2000-2015 Multum Information Services, Inc. The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
+Copyright 2000-2018 Multum Information Services, Inc. The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.